nfsi-canada/OrientPy/docs/orientpy.rst

 Using locally-stored data
 =========================

-To load waveforms data located on your hard drive, the code can read a "SeisComP Data Structure" (SDS) for archiving SAC or miniSEED waveform data.
+The various scripts packaged with ``OrientPy`` use FDSN web services through and ``ObsPy Client`` to load waveform data.
+For waveform data locally stored on your hard drive, the scripts can use a Client that reads a `SeisComP Data Structure <https://docs.obspy.org/packages/autogen/obspy.clients.filesystem.sds.html>`_ archive containing SAC or miniSEED waveform data.
+Check out the scripts ``bng_calc`` and ``dl_calc`` below and the argument ``--local-data``.

 Station Metadata
 ----------------